-- 1. That there is a difference between pre-symptomatic and asymptomatic: - Pre-symptomatic is an individual for whom the SARS-CoV-2 is detected before they develop any symptoms i-iv; and - Asymptomatic is an individual for whom SARS-CoV-2 is detected but they do not develop any known symptomsv-vii. - 2.
-That pre-symptomatic and asymptomatic individuals can and do transmit SARS-CoV-2 and indeed are significant drivers of this pandemicviii-x. - 3.
+- That there is a difference between pre-symptomatic and asymptomatic:

+Pre Protomatic is an individual for whom the - Pre-by-mptomatic is an individual for whom the SARS-CoV-2 is detected before they develop any symptoms i, iv; and - Asymptomatic is an individual for whom SARS-CoV-2 is detected but they do not develop any known symptomsv-vii. - 2.
+That pre-asymptomatic and asymptomatic individuals can and do transmit SARS-CoV-2 and indeed are significant drivers of this pandemicviii-x. - 3.
 Asymptomatic individuals are of public health importance in this pandemic.
 As such, we need to actively identify and isolate all asymptomatic individuals to slow down community transmission of SARS-CoV-2. - 4.
 By identifying asymptomatic individuals in the society, the number of active cases are expected to increase and this may provide a more accurate picture of the burden of disease and enable adequate planning for preparedness and response to COVID-19.